ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Ameba AP Mode.rst

 In this example, we turn on the AP mode of Ameba and connect station to Ameba.

-Open the WiFi AP example, “File” -> “Examples” -> “AmebaWiFi” -> “WiFiAPMode”
+Open the WiFi AP example, "File" -> "Examples" -> "AmebaWiFi" -> "WiFiAPMode"

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_Ameba_AP_Mode/image1.png
    :alt: 1